Canada - Suriname Relations

 As part of our goal to strengthen security and institutions, Canada is lending support to address public security issues affecting CARICOM, including Suriname, such as money laundering, drug trafficking, human trafficking and small arms trade.

-We serve Canadian clients in all sectors.
+The Canadian Trade Commissioner Service in Guyana assists Canadian clients in all sectors.
 Based on our knowledge of the market, the following sectors offer the greatest opportunities for Canadian companies: Agriculture; Education; Banking and Finance; Sustainable Technologies; and Mining.

 - Date Modified: